microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user_list_joinedteams.md

 One of the following **scopes** is required to execute this API:
 *User.Read.All; User.ReadWrite.All*

-> Currrently, this operation only works for the 'me' user for which the caller has [delegated permissions](../../../concepts/permissions_reference.md).
-Future releases will support this operation for any specified user ID.
+> Currrently, this operation only works for the 'me' user.
+See [known issues](../../../concepts/known_issues.md) for more details.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->